 How Do You Prepare HVAC Equipment for a Storm

-When a storm is coming, make sure your heating and air conditioning equipment is ready with these suggestions from Service Experts Heating & Air Conditioning.
+When a storm is on its way, make sure your heating and air conditioning equipment is prepared with these suggestions from Service Experts Heating & Air Conditioning.

 - Protect Your System from the Surge

-Invest in a high-quality surge protector where any heavy appliances, like a furnace, are plugged into a standard wall outlet, to automatically turn off your equipment if there’s a jump in the line voltage.
-Also, never to touch any electrical components, and ask for a professional’s help if you do not regularly use surge protectors.
+Install a high-quality surge protector where any heavy appliances, such as a furnace, are plugged into a standard wall outlet, to automatically turn off your equipment if there’s a jump in the line voltage.
+Also, never to touch any electrical components, and ask for a technician’s help if you are not familiar with using surge protectors.

 - Make Sure Everything is Anchored

 Confirm your outside A/C equipment is installed on a concrete pad and safely secured to avoid the equipment from being launched in the air or washing away throughout the course of a storm.
 If your region is prone to hurricanes, use hurricane straps to protect your air conditioning system from high winds.